 Wednesday Partly cloudy.
 Slight (30%) chance of a shower in the east, near zero chance elsewhere.
 The chance of a thunderstorm in the E, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding in the E early this evening.
 Winds N/NW 30 to 45 km/h tending SE/SW 25 to 40 km/h in the evening.

 Thursday Mostly sunny.
 Medium (40%) chance of showers in the northeast, most likely in the early morning.
 Near zero chance of rain elsewhere.
 The chance of a thunderstorm, in the northeast, in the morning and afternoon.
 Winds SE 25 to 35 km/h.

-Tuesday Mostly sunny.
-Slight (20%) chance of a shower in the southeast, near zero chance elsewhere.
-Winds S/SW 20 to 30 km/h.
+Friday Mostly sunny.
+The chance of a thunderstorm in the far west in the morning and afternoon.
+Winds E/SE 20 to 30 km/h.